winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 227\.
 The Buddha told Pukkaśa, “Now, I will ask you a question.
 Answer it how you think.
 Is it harder for someone to be awake when a group of carts shake the ground and not hear it or to be awake and not hear thunder shake heaven and earth?”
 {: #p227}

 228\.
-Pukkaśa said to the Buddha, “How could the noise of a hundred thousand carts be equal to that of a thunderclap?
+Pukkaśa said to the Buddha, “How could the noise of 100,000 carts be equal to that of a thunderclap?
 It wouldn’t be hard to ignore the noise of the carts, but it’d be a difficult thing to be awake when thunder shakes heaven and earth and not hear it!”
 {: #p228}

 229\.
 The Buddha told Pukkaśa, “I once traveled to the village Ādumā (?) and stayed in a thatched hut.
 There was an unusually intense downpour with lightning and thunder.
 Four oxen and two brothers tilling their field were killed.
 A crowd of people had gathered together when I came out of my grass hut to pace back and forth.
 Someone from the crowd came over to me, bowed their head at my feet, and followed along as I walked.
 Knowing the answer, I asked, ‘Why has this large crowd gathered?’